 - May 2018 – visit to Sierra-Leone for judicial training in the implementation of anti-corruption legislation

-- 2017 and continuing – regular visits to the Cayman Islands, both to sit in the Grand Court and, in 2019, to deliver training to the judiciary.
+- Regular visits to the Cayman Islands, both to sit in the Grand Court and, in 2019, to deliver training to the judiciary.